Carreau/phd-dissertation/parts/part3.rst

     Force exerted on the actin bead as a function of the distance between the two beads center.
 Color and data are the same as in :num:`Fig
     #figindent-time`.
 The probe bead start from the far right, and get closer
-    while the force get higher (green upper part of the curve), reach a maximum, and enter the relaxation phase (orange part) where the force between the probe and actin bead decrease, while the distance slightly decrease.
+    while the force increases (green upper part of the curve), reach a maximum, and enter the relaxation phase (orange part) where the force between the probe and actin bead decrease, while the distance  also slightly decrease.
 During the retraction part (Blue) the force decrease, reaches negative value while the bead return to its initial position.
-Shown data is a subsample of around 1 every 1000 points of acquired data.
+Shown data is a subsample of 1 every 1000 points of acquired data.
 Shaded region represent area where the two polystyrene bead would interpenetrate.